kaufman-lab/build_containers/README.md

 ## Definition files

-This repository uses both git a pre-commit hook to auto-generate definition files.
+This repository uses a pre-commit hook to auto-generate definition files.
 If you want to edit a definition, do not edit the definition files directly.
-Instead, edit the contents of build_scripts which get automatically pasted together into definition files as a pre-commit hook.
+Instead, edit the contents of build_scripts which get automatically pasted together into definition files during the pre-commit hook.
 The pre-commit hooked is tracked as part of the repository.
 In order to use it, you'll need to tell git to use a non-default hook directory and then set the pre-commit hook as executable.

     git config --local core.hooksPath githooks/
     chmod -R u+x ./githooks/pre-commit